Democracy is a social contract. It is a tacit agreement between competing

 This is not the way it is supposed to work.

-Republicans have broken the social contract of American democracy for eight years.
-We cannot have a democratic form of government with this behavior.
-We cannot have a peaceful transfer of power without respectful acceptance of the results of our elections.
+have a democratic form of government with this behavior.
+We cannot have a peaceful transfer of power

 Throughout the presidency of Barrack Obama, Republicans have broken that social contract in word and deed.
 From the first day of his presidency, Republicans have denied the legitimacy of his leadership.
 They have slandered Obama with outlandish lies circulated on social media.
 Prominent Republicans, conservative leaders and media have spoken publicly of their commitment to deny Obama any legislative victory.
 They have stalled nominations beyond any precedent, bringing the functions of government to a standstill.
 They have blocked funding on critical national issues such as public health.
 They have deliberately and grossly misrepresented the status of the country to the credulous Republican voter base with regard to important national issues: employment, taxes, crime, and immigration.